How to Choose Your First Job Teaching English in China

-degree), while most private English language schools will take whatever they can get, though a TEFL Certificate and a BA is progressively more desirable.
+degree), while most private English language schools will take whatever they can get, though a TEFL Certificate and a Bachelor's Degree is progressively more desirable and often increases earning power.
 There are three principal reasons

 - The first is that the proliferation of private schools over the past few years has created a big demand for foreigners that cannot be met by those who are degreed and